AmazingPhysicsForAll

 If intergalactic travel is impossible, what about intragalactic (interstellar) travelling for the aliens?

 Our Milky Way is 100,000 light years across.
 Our solar system is about 28,000 light years from the center of the Milky Way.
 We live in a sweet spot in our galaxy.
 In case aliens live in any of the nearby star systems within our Milky Way galaxy, will they be able to travel the interstellar space and visit us?
-Yes, it is likely provided those aliens have advanced technologies that propel them to speeds comparable to the speed of light.
+Yes, it is likely provided that those aliens have advanced technologies that propel them to speeds comparable to the speed of light.

 How about humans travelling to that aliens’ planet?
 It is impossible for us.
 Why?

-Can you guess the maximum speed any spacecraft, built by us, could attain?
+Can you guess the maximum speed any spacecraft built by us could attain?
 According to Guinness World Records, Parker solar probe reached the speed of 163 km/sec which is only 0.0543 percent of the speed of light (FYI, light travels at the speed of 300,000 km/sec).
-Travelling at 163 km/sec, if we attempt to make a trip to our nearest star system (Proxima Centauri), which is 4.4 lightyears away from Earth, we need to travel for about 8000 years.
+Travelling at 163 km/sec, if we attempt to make a trip to our nearest star system (Proxima Centauri), which is 4.4 light years away from Earth, we need to travel for about 8000 years.
 How is it possible for humans to survive 8000 years of journey?
 Human life cannot survive that long in interstellar space.

 What if we detect life in a star system which is 100 light years away from Earth?
 To visit those aliens, we need to travel for 184,000 years!